LaurentVeyssier/Part-Of-Speech-tagging-NLP-task/README.md

 # Results

 Two models are compared:

 - The simplest tagger (and a good baseline for tagger performance) is to simply choose the tag most frequently assigned to each word.
 This "most frequent class" tagger inspects each observed word in the sequence and assigns it the label that was most often assigned to that word in the corpus.
 The performance achieved is already excellent.
 The accuracy is shown below.

 ![](asset/MFC.jpg)

-- Hidden Markov Model.
+- Hidden Markov Model using bigrams.
 The performance of this model improves by a few percentage points compared to the base line represented by the simplest MFC tagger which simply chooses the tag most frequently assigned to each word.
 The performance achieved is above 95% accuracy on the unseen test set.

 ![](asset/HMM.jpg)